noobeio/noobe.github.io/_posts/2019-01-11-how-i-hack-antihack-me.md

 #### VULNERABILITY I (Local File Disclosure)

-When accessing the https://www.antihack.me/blog page, the website will display Popup Modal which contains an invitation to subscribe to AntiHack Magazine, which is an E-Zine made by them.
+When accessing the https://www.antihack.me/blog page, the website will display Popup Modal, which contains an invitation to subscribe to AntiHack Magazine, which is an E-Zine made by them.
 The process is by entering some information in the field provided, then pressing the Submit button.
 After the Submit button is pressed, the user will be directed to the link to download the E-Zine.
 Following is the form of the link:

 ```
 https://www.antihack.me/filedownload.php?file=AntiHACKJan19Issue.pdf
 ```

-From this structure, it can be seen that the file `filedownload.php` may have a Local File Disclosure vulnerability, where by using this file, we can download sensitive files that are on the server.
+From this structure, it can be seen that the file `filedownload.php` may have a Local File Disclosure vulnerability, whereby using this file, we can download sensitive files that are on the server.
 I tried using curl like this:

 ```
 [root@noobe.io ~]# curl https://www.antihack.me/filedownload.php?file=../../../../etc/passwd